palash-devworks/prompt-lecture/advanced-llm-exercises.md

 **Techniques to Apply**:
 - **#2 Set Role and Context**: "You are a product leader presenting strategic roadmap decisions to diverse stakeholders with competing priorities"
 - **#5 Progressive Refinement**: "Start with business goals that drove decisions, then show how priorities create foundation for future requests, then address specific stakeholder concerns"
-- **#10 Set Clear Boundaries**: "Focus on strategic sequencing rationale, don't promise specific delivery dates for deferred items, must maintain confidence while showing flexibility criteria"
+- **#10 Set Clear Guardrails**: "Focus on strategic sequencing rationale, don't promise specific delivery dates for deferred items, must maintain confidence while showing flexibility criteria"

 **Enhanced Prompt**: